 Financial aid disburses 10 days before the start of the quarters/semesters

 Your award may still be in process or there may be outstanding requirements.
-Check the status of your financial aid award on the Student tab of PioneerWeb.
+Check the status of your financial aid award in Student Resources, Financial Aid Information on MyDU.

 I already have health coverage and do not wish to participate in the University's student health insurance program.
 What do I do?